-For awhile, I just felt like a weirdo.
+For a while, I just felt like a weirdo.
 I was plagued by the desire to do something I should have stopped doing years earlier.
-Somehow, the topic came up with my mom, and that was when I realized that I wasn't alone.
+Somehow, the topic came up with my mom, and that was when I realized I wasn't alone.
 She knew what daydreaming was, too.
-Lots of writers probably played Bobby, she told me.
+Lots of writers probably Play Bobby, she told me.
 That was where they got their stories.
 It was then that I became proud of my imagination and didn't resent it.

 So, what the heck does that even mean, and why can't you just call it "daydreaming" instead of talking about some guy named "Bobby" who none of us knows?

 Well, for starters, it doesn't mean that I can't distinguish between what's real and what's not.
 I don't believe I have mystical powers.
-I may be a proficient cat whisperer, but that's not imagined--that's real.
-Just ask my piano teacher's cat, who only came downstairs whenever I came over for lessons.
+I may be a proficient cat whisperer, but that's not imagined—that's real.
+Just ask my former piano teacher's cat, who only came downstairs when I came over for lessons.
 It wasn't because he wanted to tell me to stop hurting his ears; it was because he liked me.
 Thanks, Beethoven.